Uploading

 Once your request is approved and submitted to services, you'll be notified by email.
 It can take an additional week for services to process the request once submitted.
 Overall, the entire editing process can take up to 2-3 weeks.

 While an edit request is pending review, you cannot submit more requests or delete your release – you may do so once the initial request is processed.
-You may also cancel the pending edit request by going to the edits page for your release and clicking "cancel the current edit request."
+You can also cancel the pending edit request by visiting the album page, clicking "Edit Release," and then "cancel the current edit request."

 Go to article